10 Fun English Games for Two to Improve Your Conversation Skills

 How to play: Pick a picture on the Internet or in a book or magazine, and don’t show your partner.
 Instead, describe the picture with as much detail as possible while your partner tries to draw it.

 When you’re done, share the two images and see how similar—or different—they are.
-Try to figure out if there was any misunderstanding; this can give you a good idea of what you can work on to improve your speaking skills.
+Try to figure out if there was any misunderstanding; this can give you a good idea of what you can work on to improve your English speaking skills.

 Example: You can find lots and lots of pictures on photo hosting websites like Flickr or Instagram.
-You can also try using Google Image search if you have a specific picture in mind, or check our the art website DeviantArt for ideas that are not just photographs.
+You can also try using Google Image search if you have a specific picture in mind, or check out the art website DeviantArt for ideas that are not just photographs.

 Alternate version: Describe an image from your mind, instead of an actual image.
 Work together with your partner on this one, helping them get the picture as right as possible.